syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Getting-Started.md

 ---
-title: Getting Started for Essential ASP.NET Core Spreadsheet
+title: Getting Started for Syncfusion Essential ASP.NET Core Spreadsheet
 description: How to create a Spreadsheet with data source, apply format and export it as excel file.
 platform: aspnet-core
 control: Spreadsheet